webdevcody/wdc-saas-starter-kit/README.md

 When deplying to production, you want to set HOST_NAME to your FQDN, such as `https://you-domain.com`

 ## Auth Setup

-TODO: link to lucia auth, talk about it

 ### Google Provider